Diversity at TSUSP

 - Race can be an issue that keeps other marginalized communities from effectively coming together (and is often used in “wedge politics” by those in power).
 An approach that recognizes the inter-connected ways in which marginalization takes place will help to achieve greater unity across communities.

-2020-21: Some likely priorities are: enhancing graduate student orientation to include a stronger introduction to DEI, continuing our work to improve the curriculum in our main programs, adding questions to course evaluations, and adding an expectation/acknowledgement of DEI work to faculty review processes.
+Some likely priorities are: enhancing graduate student orientation to include a stronger introduction to DEI, continuing our work to improve the curriculum in our main programs, adding questions to course evaluations, and adding an expectation/acknowledgment of DEI work to faculty review processes.